 Following the fire that devastated the Glasgow School of Art’s iconic building designed by Charles Rennie Mackintosh, she co-curated Part Seen, Imagined Part, a 2014 graduate exhibition about loss and resilience.
 She continued her curatorial practice with the Scottish Mental Health Arts Festival, creating the short film programme Good Grief to encourage conversations about mortality.
 Her Instagram profile The Ghost Curator regularly features selected images from her growing archive of found photographs.

 The Third Dad, her debut as a director, is a short documentary that traces the artist’s search for her estranged father’s grave.
 The film was commissioned by the Scottish Documentary Institute, Creative Scotland and Channel Four.
 Premiering at the 2015 Edinburgh International Film Festival, it went on to screen at more than 25 international film festivals, winning Best UK Short at London’s East End Film Festival, a BAFTA Scotland New Talent Award and garnering close to 400,000 views as a Vimeo Staff Pick.

 Moerman Ib's most recent exhibition was a site-specific installation for Leith Theatre commissioned by Edinburgh’s 2017 Hidden Door Festival.
 Ghost Light reimagined found materials associated with her own and the theatre's past to animate the silent space.

 In 2019, she received an MLitt with Distinction in Creative Writing from the University of Stirling, supervised by acclaimed poet and nonfiction writer Kathleen Jamie.
-Currently, she is merging her visual art and writing practices to uncover the psychological impact of growing up between languages, countries and cultures.
+Currently, she is merging her visual art and writing practices within her practice-led PhD research, which is centred on uncovering the psychological impact of growing up between languages, countries and cultures.